ruchikaroy/nc-news/README.md

 A CRUD api that lets the users query the database to create, read,update and delete data.
 All the endpoints have been tested for standard errors.

-Here is the link for the hosted version.
+Here is the link for the hosted version (https://news-api-ibvn.onrender.com/api)

 ## How can you get this API